By Edward Kliszus

 As the cast masterfully characterized Shakespeare’s saturnine work, we were inexorably drawn into the portentous tale.
-Supporting the account were the dim penumbra of macabre images, a panoply of sounds effects, striking musical soundscapes, the intense angular stage blocking of secondary characters in many scenes, and the gloom of a Scottish deid bell that either sought orisons or repelled evil spirits.
-I thought of Ernest Hemingway’s For Whom the Bell Tolls, John Donne’s words “Any man’s death diminishes me, because I am involved in mankind; and therefore never send to know for whom the bell tolls; it tolls for thee,” or Wilfred Owens’ “What passing-bells for these who die as cattle.”
+Supporting the account were the dim penumbra of macabre images, a panoply of sound effects, striking musical soundscapes, the intense angular stage blocking of secondary characters in many scenes, and the gloom of a Scottish deid bell that either sought orisons or repelled evil spirits.
+I thought of Ernest Hemingway’s For Whom the Bell Tolls, John Donne’s words, “Any man’s death diminishes me because I am involved in mankind; and therefore never send to know for whom the bell tolls; it tolls for thee,” or Wilfred Owens’ “What passing-bells for these who die as cattle.”

-Co-Directed by Anne Bogart and Darron L. West
+Co-directed by Anne Bogart and Darron L. West

 Created and Performed by the SITI Company